rOY369/Docs/work/Sustainable office/zero_waste.md

 		- Eco-friendly packaging
 		- Affordable
 	- Tissue paper dispenser in washroom to be replaced with hand dryer.
 		- More hygienic.
-Dry tissue papers have the probability of having harmful bacteria and h
+Dry tissue papers have the probability of having harmful bacteria and germs.
+		- Bad scenario - no tissue paper.
+		- The average cost per use for a hand dryer is a measly Rs 0.05 as compared to a paper dispenser’s Rs 0.30.
 - Ideal Printer settings and policy
+	- Turn on paper saving features in the priner

 **Other possible solutions to be evaluated**
 - Business Cards